lucas-richards/fastapi/README.md

  - uvicorn - for the server that loads and serves your application.
  - orjson - Required if you want to use ORJSONResponse.
 You can install all of these with pip install "fastapi[all]".

+## Models

+ - SQLAlchemy uses the term "model" to refer to these classes and instances that interact with the database.

+ - But Pydantic also uses the term "model" to refer to something different, the data validation, conversion, and documentation classes and instances.